 After a month of being a nomad in Jamaica, I came to America for my routine summer vacation.
 That trip took me through Pennsylvania, New York, Illinois, Iowa, Wisconsin, Tennessee, Kentucky, and Georgia.

-Two years later – I’m still here!
+Three years later – I’m still here!
 I’ve now been to 22 of America’s 50 states, with special thanks to my agent at 1 View Point.

 It may sound otherwise, but my journey has not been an easy one.
 Like everyone else, my triumphs have been sprinkled with my own fair share of failure and frustration.
 Even so, each step has taken me closer and closer to my goals.